 How Do I Detach a Removable Gooseneck?

-The method of detaching a removable gooseneck essentially remains the same across most types of RGN trailers.
+The method of detaching a removable gooseneck remains the same across most RGN trailers.
 First, remove the locating pin, air tube, and electrical wire connections before lowering the cargo bed.
 With the gooseneck away, drive the truck off and begin loading cargo.
-Once the truck is separated from the gooseneck, you can load cargo from the trailer's front instead of just the back.
+Once the car is separated from the gooseneck, you can load cargo from the trailer's front instead of just the back.

-After you load your cargo, you're going to have to secure it.
-The type of items you're packing is going to help you figure out what kind of security equipment to use.
+After you load your cargo, you will have to secure it.
+The type of items you're packing will help you figure out what kind of security equipment to use.

-Security equipment for removable gooseneck trailers commonly consist of:
+Security equipment for removable gooseneck trailers commonly consists of:

 - Chains